Skip to main content

 Teaching methods and materials

-One of the main principles set for the National Curriculum is the introduction of more freedom at local level with respect to local curriculum work, teaching methods, teaching materials and organisation of classroom instruction.
+One of the main principles set for the National Curriculum is the introduction of more freedom at local level with respect to local curriculum work, teaching methods, teaching materials and distribution of teaching hours per subject.
 Decisions on content within the frames of the national curriculum are delegated to the teaching institutions.

 The subject curricula focus on active, enterprising and independent pupils.
 Pupils should learn by doing, exploring and experimenting, and in so doing should acquire new knowledge and understanding.
 The working methods chosen should contribute to the process whereby pupils develop new perspectives and encounter new impulses.
 The working methods should also present them with challenges, which, together with their active participation and individual efforts, will build up their competence and self-respect.
 Suitably adapted education presupposes a variety of methods to allow for the different abilities and aptitudes of the pupils.